micmejia/bible-dump/AMPC/Proverbs/Prov 14.md

-In the [^a]fool's own mouth is a rod [to shame] his pride, but the wise men's lips preserve them.
+In the fool's own mouth is a rod [to shame] his pride, but the wise men's lips preserve them.